 And: if you teach undergraduate quantum mechanics to physics students and are looking for a suite of student-centered materials to help you with the entire QM course, please visit our Adaptable curricular materials for Quantum Mechanics site.

 Who is this for?
 An instructor teaching Quantum Mechanics who would like to add some quantum information science topics to their physics course.
+These materials are suitable for faculty new to these topics.

-In our courses, this module takes 1 week to cover.
+Timing: In our courses, this module takes 1 week to cover.

 We have written brief notes on the topics in this module that are intended for faculty adopters.